freenas/freenas-docs/userguide/system.rst

 Manual Updates
 ~~~~~~~~~~~~~~

-Updates can be manually downloaded as a file with a name ending with
+Updates can be manually downloaded as a file with a name ending in
 :file:`-manual-update-unsigned.tar`.
 Find a :file:`.tar`
 file with the desired version at
 `<https://download.freenas.org/>`__.